hb9kns/m4rkthon/README.md

 1. lines beginning with `*X` or `_X` or `.X` or `;X` will increase indentation by one TAB
 2. lines beginning with `*Y` or `_Y` or `.Y` or `;Y` will decrease indentation by one TAB
-3. lines beginning with TAB or 4 SPC (Markdown "code") will be stripped from one TAB or 4 SPC and then have the current indentation prepended
+3. lines beginning with TAB or 4 SPC (Markdown "code") will be stripped from one TAB or 4 SPC and then have the current indentation prepended plus colon added in case they begin with a word requiring colonization
 4. any other lines will be removed

 ## Example: printable ASCII table